hissssst/pathex/guides/tutorials/basics.md

 path(1) ~> path(x) ~> path(:y)
 ```

-Because paths concatenation actually creates a path which calls all operands internally
+Because path concatenation actually creates a path that calls all operands internally
-which increases the call stack and makes concatenated path handle errors by hand
+which increases the call stack and makes concatenated paths handle errors manually.